wikty/Notes/Speech and Language Processing/README.md

 ## The problems with n-gram models

+In many language-related tasks, it would be extremely useful to know the probability that a sentence or word sequence will occur in a document.
+However, there is not enough data to account for all word sequences.
+Thus, n-gram models are used to approximate the probability of word sequences.
+Making an independence assumption between the n-grams reduces some of the problems with **data sparsity**, but even n-gram models can have sparsity problems.
+For example, the Google corpus has 1 trillion words of running English text.
+There are 13 million words that occur over 200 times, so there are at least 169 trillion potential bigrams - much more than the 1 trillion words in the corpus.

 * unknown words

   Unknown words are the words we simply have never seen before.